 - 1/2 to 1 teaspoon salt

-1. Remove the core from your peppers and cut into large flat pieces.
-Arrange, skin-side up, on a baking sheet and grill for 5 to 10 minutes until the pepper skins has charred.
+1. Remove the core from your peppers and cut them into large flat pieces.
+Arrange, skin-side up, on a baking sheet, and grill for 5 to 10 minutes until the pepper skins have charred.

 2. Add peppers to a bowl and cover with cling film and wait 15 minutes until cool enough to handle.